Self-Defi/Graduation-Vaults-Foundation/docs/donor-transparency.md

 ## What a Graduation Vault Is (and Is Not)

-### A Graduation Vault IS:
+A Graduation Vault is:
 - A student-specific donation vault
-- Governed by parents, school representatives, staff, and an independent trustee
+- Governed by multiple independent signers
-- Fully transparent and publicly verifiable
 - Locked by default until graduation
+- Transparent and auditable

-### A Graduation Vault IS NOT:
+A Graduation Vault is not:
 - A bank account
-- An investment or savings product
+- An investment product
-- A yield- or interest-generating account
+- A yield-generating account
 - A discretionary scholarship fund

-Your donation is **protected**, not invested.
+Your donation is protected — not invested.

 ---

 ## Who Can Access the Funds

-Access to funds is controlled by **shared governance**, not discretion.

 Each vault has four independent signers:
 - Parent or Guardian (mandatory)
 - School Representative
-- Teacher, Counselor, or Staff Member
+- Staff Member (teacher/counselor)
-- Independent Trustee or Community Oversight Member
+- Independent Trustee

-### Graduation Release
+Graduation Release:
-- Requires approval from **at least 3 of the 4 signers**
+- 3-of-4 approvals required
-- Must include the Parent or Guardian
+- Parent approval required
-- Funds are released to a **Student + Parent joint SAFE**
+- Funds released to Student + Parent joint SAFE

-### Emergency / Hardship Release
+Emergency / Hardship:
-- Requires approval from **all 4 signers**
+- 4-of-4 approvals required
-- Requires documented hardship
+- Documented hardship required
-- Limited to the minimum necessary amount
+- Minimal amount only

 No donor, operator, or advisor can override these rules.